naymyolwin/mobile-flashcards/README.md

 expo start
 ```

+## Platform

+Flash Card work on both IOS and Andriod.

 ## About

 Create your own Flash cards to help study.
 You can group all your cards seperate decks.